Essential Google Analytics Website Metrics To Track

 A. Audience Metrics

-Audience metrics can inform your website's users' location, demographics, and behaviour patterns.
-These indicators can help you adjust your marketing tactics and content to suit the needs of your target audience better.
+Audience metrics can reveal your website's users' locations, demographics, and behavioural patterns.
+These indicators can help you adjust your marketing tactics and content to better suit your target audience's needs.

 1. Users